Practicing Leadership through Sustainable Governance

 Download the "Process" PDF

-The following table describes in detail 3 Lab formats: Half-Day, Multiple Cycle, and In-Depth.
+The following table describes in detail 3 Lab formats: Event, Short-Format Module, and Multi-week Integration.

 Labs with longer formats have more options for available features, content, and interactivity.